klaytn/klaytn-docs/docs/learn/transaction-fees.md

 This is an overall explanation of the transaction fee, and from this point, we would give a detailed explanation of how gas price is determined and how the gas is calculated.

 ## GasPrice Overview <a id="gas-price-overview"></a>
 Unlike the ethereum, Klaytn used the fixed gas price, called `unitPrice` at first.
-However, since magma hardfork, Klaytn started to use dynamic gas price which concept is newly redesined by modifying the Ethereum's basefee, so called `Effective Gas Price`.
+However, since magma hardfork, Klaytn started to use dynamic gas price which concept is newly redesigned by modifying the Ethereum's basefee, so called `Effective Gas Price`.
 Since there have been many changes about gas price, it can be pretty confusing on what value to set for gasPrice.
 So, we've made a guide on how to set the gas price below.

 | Network | Before BaseFee | After BaseFee |
 | :--- | :--- | :--- |